Instructions On Petition For Easement Vacation Within A Local Platting Authority

 IV.
 Vacation Document:

 A. If the petition is approved, at the petitioner’s expense, a survey and plat must be prepared by an Alaska Registered Land Surveyor and submitted for review and approval.
-These submittals are subject to a review fee of $200.00.
+This submittal is subject to a review fee of $200.00.

-B. The petition approval becomes null and void if a survey plat is not submitted and recorded within 18 months of the Final Finding and Decision effective date.
+B. The DNR's Finding and Decision becomes null and void if a survey plat is not submitted and recorded within 2 years of the Final Finding and Decision effective date.

 C. DOT/PF approval of the final vacation document is required.

-Option other than vacating: An owner of land affected by an unplatted RS 2477 right-of-way may request the department’s approval to relocate the right-of-way elsewhere on that owner’s land.
+Option other than vacating: An owner of land affected by an unplatted RS 2477 right-of-way may request the department’s approval to relocate the right-of-way elsewhere on that owner’s land to an alignment that less adversely affects landowners' interests.
 The department will approve the realignment if the realignment provides access reasonably comparable to the original, does not affect land in other ownership, and connects to the original route where it enters and exists the landowner’s land.
 Such a realignment of an RS 2477 right-of-way within a parcel of land does not constitute a vacation under this section.
-But it does require that a plat showing the realignment be filed.
+It does require that a plat showing the realignment be filed.